Fully Dynamic Algorithm for Constrained Submodular Optimization: subroutine

-We briefly remark that the \EstimateMean subroutine is a standard unbiased estimator for the mean of a Bernoulli distribution.
+The \EstimateMean subroutine~\cite{FMZSODA} is a standard unbiased estimator for the mean of a Bernoulli distribution.
 Since $\cD_t$ is a uniform distribution over indicator random variables, it is in fact a Bernoulli distribution.
-The guarantees of in \Cref{lem:estimator} are consequences of Chernoff bounds \cite{bansal2006santa}.
+The guarantees of in \Cref{lem:estimator} are consequences of Chernoff bounds.